 - Diagnostic imaging and laboratory can perform tests that help us diagnose and manage your health problem.

-- Norris Cotton Cancer Center at Cheshire's highly-skilled oncology team offers world-class cancer care, including opportunities for involvement in clinical trials.
+- Dartmouth Cancer Center at Cheshire's highly-skilled oncology team offers world-class cancer care, including opportunities for involvement in clinical trials.

 - Pelvic health rehabilitation can help some patients improve continence or recover from surgery.